Wasatch Tankless (385) 243-2510

 The fix is not complicated, but it has to happen on schedule.
 Our annual descaling program runs a food-grade citric acid solution through the heat exchanger and checks the flow sensor, flame rod, and combustion air intake.
 The whole visit takes about 90 minutes and costs between $150 and $250.
 Compare that to a premature unit replacement at $2,200 to $4,200.
 Descaling is cheaper than replacement by a factor of ten.

-If you are unsure which category your home falls into, we figure that out during the free sizing consultation.
+If you are unsure what conditions your home faces, we figure that out during the free sizing consultation.

 To schedule an assessment, call (385) 243-2510 or use the contact form.
 We will test your water hardness, measure your flow rate, inspect your gas lines, and give you a written estimate that accounts for your actual conditions, not a brochure chart.